User Review

 Linguine

-Literal meaning (Italian): little tongues
+Literal meaning (Italian):

-A great shape to complement a variety of sauces.
+It features a long, narrow shape that resembles the flat form of spaghetti, a great shape to complement a variety of sauces.
 Also a good choice for salads and stir-fry dishes.

 Lumaconi

-Literal meaning (Italian): big snails
+Literal meaning (Italian):

 Macaroni / Maccheroncini

-Literal meaning (Italian): dumpling
+Literal meaning (Italian):

 Mafaldine or Reginette

-Literal meaning (Italian): honest or little queens, respectively
+Literal meaning (Italian):

 Mafaldine or Reginette is wide, flat ribbon pasta that has rippled edges on both sides.
+It is a popular pasta type and is commonly served with pesto, tomato sauce and other sauces from the Italian cuisine.

 Noodles